I am a veteran, and I have a medical debt on my credit report that is being paid by the Department of Veterans Affairs. What can I do?

-Copies of your documents must be provided by mail or fax to Equifax at the address or fax number below.
+Copies of your documents must be provided by mail to Equifax at the address below.
 Please include a letter stating you are disputing medical debt on your Equifax credit report that is being paid by the VA along with your supporting documents.

 Equifax Information Services LLC